 Yoga Sculpt is an intense and challenging class that targets your mind and body.
 Sweat out toxins, boost your metabolism, and build strength while you flow through asanas (yoga poses), incorporate free weights, and move with upbeat music.
 When aspects of cardio and strength training combine with the mindfulness of yoga, Yoga Sculpt is born.
 Great for students to add into their yoga practice and also appropriate for beginners.

-This class will strengthen your core, arms, chest, back, and shoulders.
-The instructor will provide feedback to ensure participants are performing exercise both safely and effectively.
-This is a great class for those looking to make upper body and core strength gains, receive information about how to perform exercises safely, or continue to move while resting and/or recovering their lower bodies.
+This class is intended to strengthen your core, arms, chest, back, and shoulders using bodyweight as well as equipment (common household props used for virtual classes).
+This motivating and empowering class is great for those looking to make upper body and core strength gains, to learn how to perform exercises safely, or to continue to move while resting and/or recovering their lower bodies.

-If you are looking to strengthen your lower body, this is the ideal class for you.
-Using strength training principles and a variety of equipment, this class is sure to target and strengthen every area of your glutes, quads, hamstrings, abdominals, and calves.
+If you are looking to strengthen your lower body, this is the ideal class for you!
+Using strength training principles and a mix of bodyweight and equipment (common household props used for virtual classes), this class is sure to target and strengthen every area of your glutes, quads, hamstrings, abdominals, and calves.

 This full-body strength training class will help you feel the burn!
 No fitness equipment is needed.
 Instead, we will use household items such as backpacks, water bottles, and other creative options.
 Leave feeling strong and pumped!